dxw/playbook/playbook.md

 So, at dxw, the role of line manager is split up, so that each aspect is looked after by the best person for the job:

 * Delivery managers: performance, allocation of work, caring for the team
-* Business operations: Holiday, sickness, employment issues
+* Business operations: Holiday, sickness, employment issues, booking training and conferences
-* MD: Disciplinaries and grievances, training and conferences
+* MD: Disciplinaries and grievances, approving things
-* Any appropriate colleague: supervision of work, advice
+* Any appropriate colleague: checking your work, getting advice

 ### Calendars and documents
 We use Google Apps for Work to manage calendars, write and share documents.
 There is a dxw folder where we share most of the things we write.
 If you can't see it when you log in to Google Drive, you'll need to ask someone else to send you the link, and then click "Add to drive".